Are you already excited about Halloween? Then your kids will love this simple Spider Web Art Project.

 Watercolors are made out of color or pigments that dissolve in water.
 This is why they don’t stay on the wax.

 The same effect can be seen in nature.
 For example, the wax is coating leaves in stems.
 That’s why raindrops don’t stay on the leaves, instead, they slide off.

 These facts and more white crayon art projects can be found here.

 Fun Facts About Spiders

-Use this fun watercolor project to teach your children about spiders.
-Here some fun facts about spiders:
+Use this fun spider web crayon resist art to teach your children about spiders.
+Here are some fun facts about spiders:

 - All spiders can produce silk, but not all spiders spin webs.